How Japan’s #1 canned coffee entered the US market

 Coffee product photography gets easier with CGI

-CGI (Computer Generated Images) technology has come a long way in the past few years.
-With computers getting more powerful both hardware and software-wise, CGI images are starting to resemble reality.
-In fact, if you take a look at our work for BOSS Coffee, you’ll see that the still photographs can look very realistic especially on hard surface products.
-CGI photography allows you can create all sorts of creative settings, from the safety of your office.
+CGI (Computer Generated Images) technology has come a long way in recent years.
+With increasingly powerful computers, both hardware and software-wise, CGI images are beginning to resemble reality.
+If you take a look at our work for BOSS Coffee, you’ll see that still images can look very realistic, especially for hard surface products.
+CGI photography allows you to create all kinds of creative settings, from the safety of your office.

-One of the biggest advantages of CGI photography is that it brings versatility into the creative process.
+One of the biggest advantages of CGI photography is that it brings versatility to the creative process.
 First of all, we don’t need to have the products in physical form.
-All we need is reference pictures and the products’ dimensions.
-That way, we can create them true to size in a fraction of time of traditional product photography.
+All we need are reference images and the dimensions of the products.
+This way, we can create them to scale in a fraction of the time of traditional product photography.

-In case you or your agency are planning for coffee product photography campaign, you’ve come to the right place.
-With the use of CGI we save time since we skip the real-life studio in order to photograph your products.
-We recreate these settings, so we have full control of the composition, lighting, background and the depth of field.
+If you or your agency is planning a coffee product photography campaign, you’ve come to the right place.
+By using CGI, we save time by skipping the real studio to photograph your products.
+We recreate the settings so we have full control over composition, lighting, background and depth of field.

-When you’re selling any type of product, you need to pay attention to your website.
-You need it to be professional and eye-catching, capturing the consumers’ interest.
-So, it’s no surprise that the same thing is true for coffee products.
-One part of our project with BOSS Coffee was creating banner CGI photographs for their e-commerce website.
-In order to match our client’s expectations, we asked for the reference images to better understand their aesthetic goals for the upcoming campaign.
+If you are selling any type of product, you need to pay attention to your website.
+It needs to be professional, eye-catching, and capture the interest of customers.
+So it’s no surprise that this applies to coffee products as well.
+Part of our project with BOSS Coffee was to create CGI images (banners) for their e-commerce website.
+To meet our client’s expectations, we asked for reference images to better understand their aesthetic goals for the upcoming campaign.

-From this “mood board” we gathered that they want to market their product as “Japanese”, high-quality, and targeted to active people.
-We then created 4 banners in total for our client as requested.
-Two of them were taken from an already existing set-up that we created for their animation videos.
-As you can imagine, this saved us plenty of time since we didn’t have to make anything from scratch.
-That’s why CGI coffee product photography is so loved by business owners worldwide – it’s really versatile and creative.
+From this “mood board” we gathered that they wanted to market their products look “Japanese-like”, high-end, and geared towards active people.
+We then created a total of 4 banners for our client as requested.
+Two of these were taken from an existing set-up we had created for their animation videos.
+As you can imagine, this saved us a lot of time as we didn’t have to create anything from scratch.
+That’s why CGI coffee product photography is so popular with business owners worldwide – it’s really versatile and creative.

-One of the banners featured the product in a gym-like setup, with some dumbells in the background.
-Clearly, this banner is targeted to healthy and active people, our client’s target group.
-Then, we created two CGI photographs with the “Japan style” in mind.
+One of the banners showed the product in a gym-like setup, with some dumbbells in the background.
+This banner is clearly aimed at healthy and active people, our client’s target audience.
+Then we created two CGI photos with the “Japan style” in mind.

-The client wanted to make it known to the US market that this can of coffee is a product straight from Japan.
-So, one of the banners features an adorable origami-style Akita Inu, Japan’s most famous dog breed, and the other has Japan’s most famous tree, Sakura.
-The best part is that the latter was also taken from an existing set-up.
-As for the last banner, it features the product on top of a coffee bag with the word Guatemala written on it.
-This is to remind the consumer that this is a high-quality coffee blend.
+The client wanted to convey to the US market that this coffee can is a product straight from Japan.
+So one of the banners shows an adorable origami style Akita Inu, Japan’s most famous dog breed, and the other shows Japan’s most famous tree, Sakura.
+The best part is that the latter is also taken from an existing set-up.
+The last banner shows the product on a coffee bag with the word Guatemala written on it.
+This is to remind the consumer that this is a high quality blend of coffee.

 Labels and branding in coffee product photography

 As you probably know, BOSS coffee is a Japanese brand.
-Thus, they have different product labels for the US and Japan.
+As a result, they have different product labels for the US and Japan.
 Thanks to CGI, we were able to create the same images and animation videos for both markets.
-There was no need to reshoot – all we had to do was change the label on the 3D model.
-It really comes to show how useful CGI can be in certain situations.
-If we had done the same campaign, but with traditional methods, it would have taken us significantly more time to finish it.
+There was no need to reshoot – we just had to change the label on the 3D model.
+This really shows how useful CGI can be in certain situations.
+If we had done the same campaign using traditional methods, it would have taken us significantly more time to complete.

-Capturing the product’s label and bringing it to focus is especially important.
-In coffee product photography, you need to capture the product in such a way that the label is clearly visible.
-Hence, it’s easy to understand that it needs to be bright and stand out from the rest of the scenery.
-This might prove to be a challenge for steel cans like this one, especially outside a studio’s heavily controlled environment.
+It’s especially important to capture the label of the product and bring it into focus.
+In coffee product photography, you have to capture the product so that the label is clearly visible.
+Therefore, it is easy to understand that it needs to be bright and stand out from the rest of the scenery.
+This can prove challenging with steel cans like this, especially outside of the highly controlled environment of a studio.

-As we mentioned before, part of the campaign was to make banners for the client’s website.
-Some of them we created from scratch, while others we captured from an animation set-up.
-But, BOSS coffee wanted to enter the American market, and there’s no better place to start than America’s sweetheart – amazon.com.
+As we mentioned earlier, part of the campaign was to create banners for the client’s website.
+Some of them we created from scratch, others we took from an animation setup.
+But BOSS coffee wanted to enter the American market, and there’s no better place to start than America’s sweetheart – amazon.com.

-In fact, over 95 million Americans even have a prime membership.
-That’s a whopping ⅔ of Amazon’s total shoppers in the USA.
-Thus, it’s also a place where you need to advertise your product and make it pop.
-Thankfully, we had all the stills ready from the banners, all we had to do was crop them to fit Amazon’s recommended dimensions.
+In fact, over 95 million Americans even have Prime memberships.
+That’s a whopping ⅔ of all Amazon shoppers in the US.
+So it’s also a place where you need to promote your product and make it pop.
+Luckily we had all the stills from the banners ready to go, we just needed to crop them to fit Amazon recommended dimensions.